iNavFlight/inav/docs/development/serial_printf_debugging.md

 This provides a simple and intuitive debugging facility.
 This facility is only available after the serial sub-system has been initialised, which should be adequate for all but the most hard-core debugging requirements.

+In order to use this feature, the source file must include `common/log.h`.

 ## CLI settings

 It is necessary to set a serial port for serial logging using the function mask `FUNCTION_LOG`, 32768.
 For convenience this may be shared with MSP (mask 1), but no other function.